williampedrini/guest-list-api/README.md

 ```
 - No one can use the guest's table even if this guest has left.
 - Once they leave, they cannot go back.
+- Once they leave, they will not be considered as arrived.

 ## RUNNING IN DOCKER